Next Cohort · Starts August 3, 2026 · Limited to 10 families

 Is age two too early?

-Do I need teaching experience to do RBK with my child?
+Do I need teaching experience?

-Find your child’s starting point and the clearest next step — so you know exactly how to build strong reading foundations before kindergarten.
+Find your child’s starting point and the clearest next step, so you know exactly how to build strong reading foundations before kindergarten.

 • Know what to focus on now